 Between the 20th and the 21st of September second edition of the World Clean-up Day takes place in Venice.
-The activity is organized in collaboration with numerous Venetian institutions and associations, and aims to set up an awareness day and public meeting between private sector and citizens on the issue of sustainability in the Venetian hotel sector, covering, among others, topics of the reduction and possible elimination of disposable plastics.
+The activity is organized in collaboration with numerous Venetian institutions and associations and aims to set up an awareness day and public meeting between the private sector and citizens on the issue of sustainability in the Venetian hotel sector, covering, among others, topics of the reduction and possible elimination of disposable plastics.

-The next day, September 21st, associations, citizens and tourists are invited to join for a massive clean-up action throughout the Venetian territory, which is not limited to the historic center of Venice, but is extending to the mainland, lagoon and lagoon eaves, too.
+The next day, September 21st, associations, citizens and tourists are invited to join for a massive clean-up action throughout the Venetian territory, which is not limited to the historic centre of Venice, but is extending to the mainland, lagoon and lagoon eaves, too.
 The clean-up will cover all removable waste and in particular plastic waste that, accidentally or voluntarily abandoned, with their polymers invade vast areas of the lagoon, the waterways of the eaves and the mainland.

 The initiative is purely civic and educational, without any political connotation and open to every single individual of any nationality, religion and any associative group that intends to join it.